18F/content-guide/_pages/our-style/numbers-and-percentages.md

 ## Dates

+To avoid confusion, we spell out specific dates such as "October 22, 2005," rather than abbreviating the month or using numbers as in "10/22/2005."
 Use the full, four-digit year.
 For informal writing, it's okay to use an abbreviated form.
 For example, *We're thankful web design isn't stuck in the '90s.*